MicrosoftDocs/SupportArticles-docs/Teams/teams-rooms-and-devices/signed-out-of-teams-android-devices.md

 ### Option 2: Restart the device and then sign in from the Microsoft Teams admin center

+> [!NOTE]
+>
-**Note** You must have Teams administrator permissions to use this option.
-Also ensure that your device is running the versions of the Teams app or a newer version that's listed in [Microsoft Teams certified Android devices](/microsoftteams/devices/teams-ip-phones) before you begin.
+> - You must have Teams administrator permissions to use this option.
+> - Also,  make sure that your device is running the [minimum firmware and Teams app versions](/microsoftteams/devices/teams-ip-phones) required for Teams certified Android devices.

 Restart the Android device remotely from the Microsoft Teams admin center and then try to sign in.